Blog traffic means more readers, subscribers, leads and sales. So how do we get it?

 Content marketing is really important.
 So important, in fact, you should be spending more time promoting your blog articles then you do writing them.

-1. Use email marketing – it’s far from ancient technology
+1. Email marketing – far from ancient technology

-There’s a trend in businesses venturing away from email.
-It’s in your best interest not to follow that trend.
+There’s a trend with more businesses venturing away from email but it’s in your best interest not to follow the crowd.

 It’s okay to diversify.
 By all means – make those videos and host all the webinars you desire.